Chemotherapy-generated cell debris stimulates colon carcinoma tumor growth via osteopontin.

 Institute for Systems Biology

 Chang, Jaimie; Bhasin, Swati S; Bielenberg, Diane R; Sukhatme, Vikas P; Bhasin, Manoj; Huang, Sui; Kieran, Mark W; and Panigrahy, Dipak, "Chemotherapy-generated cell debris stimulates colon carcinoma tumor growth via osteopontin."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 165.